-Budget \$ 55,570

-N- Recreation & Minimum Wage Increase Fee For Actuals 34,652

-66 Culture Service

-Budget Remaining \$ 20,918
+N- Recreation & Minimum Wage Increase Fee For Budget Actuals \$ 55,570 55,570 66 Culture Service Budget Remaining \$ 0.00

 The organizations receiving an increase are in the middle of their operating seasons.
-Upon completion of their seasons, to gather information regarding their programming, operations and staffing.
+The organizations receiving the increase were able to offset the increase.
+We will be receiving their annual reports with information regarding programming, operations and staffing once their Annual General Meetings take place.